RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 In the previous step, Unit Testing the Batch Application, you used the BANKDEMO enterprise server.
 You are going to use it again for online testing.

-As with JCL, execution of the jobs requires a previously configured Micro Focus enterprise server.
+As with JCL, execution of the jobs requires a previously configured Rocket enterprise server.

 **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.

 **Executing the CICS application**

 The CICS application requires that you use a 3270 terminal emulator.
-This tutorial uses Micro Focus Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.
+This tutorial uses Rocket Host Access for the Cloud (HACloud), but you may adapt the tutorial to suit your terminal emulator of choice.

 **Start the HACloud session server**